 - 1. The campus speed limit is 13 mph. - 2.
 Resident students are to use the parking lots provided for their specific residence hall. - 3.
 Students are not to use areas posted for staff, faculty or visitors. - 4.
-Parking is not allowed on lawn areas, driveways, walkways, or any marked or posted areas such as fire lanes, handicapped spaces and delivery areas. - 5.
+Parking is not allowed on lawn areas, driveways, walkways or any marked or posted areas such as fire lanes, handicapped spaces and delivery areas. - 5.
 Driving is not allowed on the causeway and posted service drive.
-Use of the service drive is restricted by a remote control activated gate.
+Use of the service drive is restricted by a remote-control activated gate.
 The remote gate openers are assigned to service vehicles only.
 No other exceptions will be made. - 6.
-Parking is restricted to one vehicle per marked space. - Violation of any of these regulations can result in the issuance of a warning ticket or a fine.
-Fines are to be paid, or an appeal filed, within seven days at the Business Office. - 8.
-Refusal to pay outstanding fines, repeated offenses, refusal to display a vehicle ID tag or sticker, or parking in posted tow areas can result in the vehicle being removed from campus. - 9.
+Parking is restricted to one vehicle per marked space. - 7.
+Violation of any of these regulations can result in the issuance of a warning ticket or a fine.
+Fines are to be paid, or an appeal filed, within seven days at the Business Office. - Refusal to pay outstanding fines, repeated offenses, refusal to display a vehicle ID tag or sticker, or parking in posted tow areas can result in the vehicle being removed from campus. - 9.
 The university reserves the right to open and inspect any vehicle on campus property.

-In the event that a vehicle is towed, the owner is responsible for all towing, any incidental damage, and any storage fees.
+If a vehicle is towed, the owner is responsible for all towing, any incidental damage and any storage fees.

 In the event of an accident, or if you cause damage to another automobile, please notify the owner personally, in writing, or call Security to report the damage.
-If damage has been done to your vehicle or if it has been broken into, call Security immediately (399-7888).
+If damage has been done to your vehicle or if it has been broken into, call Security immediately (260-399-7888).
 Damage reports will not be taken after a vehicle has been moved from university property.

 The University of Saint Francis assumes no responsibility for the care and/or protection of any vehicle or its contents at any time it is operated or parked on its property.
-Please keep vehicles locked and remove any valuables.
-In the event that a vehicle is towed, the owner is responsible for all towing, any incidental damage, and any storage fees.
+Please keep vehicles locked and remove any valuables